 8.7 U.S. Fish and Wildlife Coordination Act, 16 U.S.C.661-666(c)

-The project is undergoing coordination with the U.S. Fish and Wildlife Service and the Commonwealth of Virginia.
-A Fish and Wildlife Coordination Act Report is being prepared by the U.S. Fish and Wildlife Service.
+Coordination with the U.S. Fish and Wildlife Service and the Commonwealth of Virginia is complete.
+A Fish and Wildlife Coordination Act Report has been prepared by the U.S. Fish and Wildlife Service.

 8.8 Endangered Species Act